 The Japanese prefer their pencils to write a bit darker, and even though they use the same grading system of 9B – 9H, a Japanese HB pencil’s lead will be a little darker than a U.S or European HB pencil.

-With reference to the Pencil Lead Grade Hardness Chart, H is referring to the Hardness and B to Blackness of the lead and F is Firm, H graded leads are very smudge resistant and produce sharp lines.
+Regarding the Pencil Lead Grade Hardness Chart, H refers to the Hardness and B to Blackness of the lead, and F is Firm.
+H graded leads are very smudge-resistant and produce sharp lines.
 B lead is softer and smoother to write and draw with but smudges easily.

-9H – 6H This is extremely hard lead and a very light grey it is not normally used for writing or drawing but for specialized things such as map-making.
+9H – 6H This is a strong lead and a very light grey; it is not generally used for writing or drawing but for specialized things such as map-making.

 5H – 3H This is a very hard lead, and it is used by professionals for technical drawing and by students and mathematicians for charts and Graphs.

-2H & H This is a hard lead and again it is used for technical drawing and in mathematics.
+2H & H This is a hard lead, and again, it is used for technical drawing and mathematics.

-F & HB This is medium lead and what is normally used for writing and drawing lines.
-It is hard enough so that it does not smudge easily and dark enough so that it can be read without difficulty.
+F & HB This is medium lead and is usually used for writing and drawing lines.
+It is hard enough to not smudge easily and dark enough so that it can be read without difficulty.

-B – 3B This is a soft lead that is used for freehand drawing, it can be used for writing, but it does smudge relatively easily so it is not used as commonly as HB.
+B – 3B This is a soft lead used for freehand drawing; it can be used for writing, but it smudge relatively quickly, so it is not used as commonly as HB.

-4B – 9B This is an extremely soft dark lead that is mainly used by artists for drawing and sketching.
+4B – 9B This is a very soft dark lead mainly used by artists for drawing and sketching.
 9 B is so soft and crumbly that it is barely used.

 2. Who Makes The Best Wooden Pencils?

-With so many different pencil manufacturers it can be a little confusing as to who makes the best wooden pencils.
+With so many different pencil manufacturers, it can be confusing as to who makes the best wooden pencils.
 There are not many quality pencil manufacturers left in the U.S apart from Dixon Ticonderoga and General Pencils.

-Germany and Japan are the powerhouses when it comes to manufacturing wooden pencils and has a long history of producing pencils that are of the highest quality.
+Germany and Japan are the powerhouses for manufacturing wooden pencils and have a long history of producing pencils that are of the highest quality.